stef-k/meteor_project_layout/README.md

 #### New collection

-Creates a new collection at `collections/` directory
+Creates a new collection at `collections/` directory and a fixture in server's directory

 ```bash
 $meteor-project new collection COLLECTION_NAME